CityPASS Dallas articles

 It's a rare treat to see a Bongo, Nile Hippopotamus or Oryx outside of Africa, let alone to see all three on the same day.
 Fortunately, you'll get to admire these magnificent creatures and 2,000 more at the Dallas Zoo.

-The Sixth Floor Museum chronicles the events of that dark moment in history and prompts visitors to remember the legacy of JFK and how his death changed the country in a split second.
+The Sixth Floor Museum chronicles the events of that dark moment in history and prompts visitors to remember the legacy of President Kennedy and how his death changed the country in a split second.

 Dallas heats up northeast Texas with its metropolitan energy and vibrant culture.
 The glittering city skyline, year-round good weather, and its subtle touch of southern charm make Dallas a must on the Texas travel list.
 But whether it’s your first time visiting or your 100th, you don’t truly see Dallas until you see it from up high—at the Reunion Tower GeO-Deck.